Protecting yourself against bullying

 • When do I perceive good-natured teasing as crossing the line into insensitivity?

-• When do I perceive feedback crosses the line to being insensitive?
+• When do I perceive feedback as crossing the line to being insensitive?

 • What do I perceive as disrespectful behaviour from my manager or co-workers?